Cross-Domain-Interoperability-Framework/Discovery/discoverability.md

 # Signposting

 Signposting is an approach to discovering the content and capabilities of resources accessed by resolving URIs on the Web.
-Like the Fair Digital Object framework, it starts with an identifier that can be resolved, and uses typed web links [IEFT RFC8288](https://datatracker.ietf.org/doc/html/rfc8288) and [IANA registered relationship](https://www.iana.org/assignments/link-relations/link-relations.xhtml) types to enable an agent to quickly see what is identified and navigate to metadata with more inforamtion.
+Like the Fair Digital Object framework, it starts with an identifier that can be resolved, and uses typed web links ([IEFT RFC8288](https://datatracker.ietf.org/doc/html/rfc8288)) and [IANA registered relationship](https://www.iana.org/assignments/link-relations/link-relations.xhtml) types to enable an agent to quickly see what is identified and navigate to metadata with more information.
 As is outlined in [van de Sompel, 2021](https://www.slideshare.net/hvdsomp/fair-signposting-a-kiss-approach-to-a-burning-issue), these signposting links can implement the linking requirments of the Fair Digital Object Framework.

 Figure 1 provides a view of the relationship between CDIF metadata and discovery concepts.
 From the CDIF discovery perspective, a user (human or machine) searches for resources containing the information they need ('Resource' in the diagram), and subsequently considers whether the digital object(s) containing or representing the resource are useful for their application.
 The MetadataRecord associated with a Resource (hasMetadata or describedby relationship) provides the information to support discovery and evaluation, and access in this approach.
 In the FDO and Signposting perspective, a user (especially a machine agent) starts with an identifier (PID) for a digital object (FDOF PID in the diagram), and seeks to understand what it is about, how it is formatted, and what can they do with it.
 This is done by accessing the FDOFIdentifierRecord (Kernel metadata) and then, if necessary, the full metadata record, perhaps using Signposting links using a profile parameter for FDOF metadata on a describedby link.